Rowsby Woof: Career

+In 1904 Woof won the Messrs.
+Hill & Sons’ Prize, and the Charles Rube Prize for quartet playing with Ivy L. St. Aubyn Angove, James T. Lockyer, and B. Walton O'Donnell.
+Woof was a Wessely Exhibitioner at the RAM.

-Woof was awarded the Royal Academy of Music's Bronze Medal for Violin in 1904, the Silver Medal for Violin in 1905, and the Dove Prize in 1906.
+Woof was also awarded the Royal Academy of Music's Bronze Medal for Violin in 1904, the Silver Medal for Violin in 1905 as well as the Hannah Mayer Fitzroy Prize, and the James Tubbs and Son’s Prize and the Dove Prize in 1906.
 In 1907, he made his debut at Bechstein Hall (now Wigmore Hall).